 - Rename Devices: Here is a detailed guide.

-As part of the 1.53 app release, the device list shows individual live throughput while you're connected to your local network.
-You can see a video tutorial or read more about this feature in our Firewalla App Release 1.53 notes.
+The device list also shows individual live throughput while you're connected to your local network.
+You can watch our video tutorial for step-by-step instructions.

 Tap on any Device/ Group/ Network in the list, it will bring up the detail page.
 It is divided into the following sections: